Nutrition (Exercise and Health) BSc (Hons)

 30 credits

 This module provides an essential introduction to the skills required for undergraduate study and scientific research.
-It enables students to understand the principles of qualitative and quantitative experimental research.
+It enables you to understand the principles of qualitative and quantitative experimental research.
 It will introduce and employ statistical techniques for the analysis of sport science and nutrition data.
-The skills developed in this module will begin to formulate the foundation to later research methods modules and the final year project or dissertation module.
+The skills developed in this module will begin to formulate the foundation to later research methods modules and your final year project.

 Sport and Exercise Psychology 1